Owain Gwynedd: Heirs and successors

 There is no evidence Owain used a coat of arms during his life, but later antiquarians retroactively attributed to Owain Gwynedd the blazon: Vert, three eagles displayed in fess Or.

-Gwynedd was married, firstly to Gwladus daughter of Llywarch ap Trahaearn and then his cousin Cristin verch Goronwy.
+Gwynedd was married, firstly to Gwladus daughter of Llywarch ap Trahaearn and then to his first cousin Cristin ferch Goronwy.
 Owain had originally designated Rhun ab Owain Gwynedd as his successor.
 Rhun was Owain's favourite son, and his premature death in 1146 plunged his father into a deep melancholy, from which he was only roused by the news that his forces had captured Mold Castle.
 Owain then designated Hywel ab Owain Gwynedd as his successor, but after his death, Hywel was first driven to seek refuge in Ireland by Cristin's sons, Dafydd and Rhodri, then Hywel was killed at the battle of Pentraeth when he returned with an Irish army.
 Dafydd and Rhodri split Gwynedd between them, but a generation passed before Gwynedd was restored to its former glory under Owain's grandson Llywelyn ab Iorwerth (Llywelyn the Great).

 According to legend, one of Owain's sons was Prince Madoc of Wales (Madog), who is popularly supposed to have fled across the Atlantic and colonised America; this tradition is part of the Pre-Columbian transoceanic contact theories.

+Owain Gwynedd is said to have had the following children from two wives and at least four mistresses: